Ranking higher on Google organically for keywords related to your business and the services you provide can be a game-changer.

 Optimize content for lead generation

-Once you’re creating content, you also want to optimize your content for leads.
+Once you create content, you also want to optimize your content for leads.

 How do you do that?

-You need to have links in your article telling people to go to your lead gen funnel.
+You need links in your article telling people to go to your lead gen funnel.

 For example, I have links in all of my blogs saying: if you want to learn how to get 10, 15, 30 or more predictable appointments each month with your ideal clients, click here to watch a free training that explains how to do this.

-By having links to your funnel, it means you’re not just creating content for nothing!
-You’re creating content that generates leads!
+Having links to your funnel means you’re not creating content for anything—you’re creating content that generates leads!

 Link building is essential to rank higher on Google.